 Grab a cup of coffee and join Harcourt Parish Priest-in-Charge and Kenyon Chaplain Rachel Kessler ‘04 for a morning spiritual service on the lawn.
 Church of the Holy Spirit lawn

-Meet some of the North Campus CAs outside of the Bookstore and head to Middle Path to line-up for Convocation.
+Meet your OLs outside of the Bookstore and head to Middle Path to line-up for Convocation.
 Attendance will be taken.
 Outside the Kenyon College Bookstore